 With El Poblado being so popular with foreigners, a very active apartment rental market exists.
 This is why a number of property purchases by foreigners in El Poblado are investment properties that are rented out.
 A rental apartment in a good location in El Poblado can achieve occupancies of 80% or higher.

-First American Realty has the majority of its rental properties located in El Poblado due to the popularity of El Poblado by foreigners.
-The company has 70 furnished apartments located in El Poblado available through its Apartment Medellin division.
+Lifeafar has the majority of its rental properties located in El Poblado due to the popularity of El Poblado by foreigners.
+The company has over 100 furnished apartments located in El Poblado available through its Lifeafar Rentals website.